Snookers new - Judd Trump fights his way into German Masters final

 Trump once again took the lead after hitting the match's first century to go within one frame of the final.
 And for all Dott's efforts he was unable to fight back a fourth time as Trump saw out a thrilling match.

-He will face either Neil Robertson or Shaun Murphy who go head to head this evening for a place in tomorrow's final.
+He will face either Neil Robertson or Shaun Murphy who go head to head on Saturday evening for a place in tomorrow's final.